 Through all of my weaknesses, He is sufficient in me, and my heart will glorify Him there.

 The uncovering of my stubborn heart has not finished, as He continues to show me areas where I have wanted to be sufficient in my own strength still.
 Places where I have resisted leaning into the staff of my Savior.
 Places where I have wanted to be in the sheep pen with the strong sheep.
 But as I allow Him to have His way in my stubbornness, He shows me the deeper joy of being weak, of being carried on His shoulders.
 He never forgets one of His weak or lonely lambs.
 He goes after each one of us who feels forgotten by the world.

 So, it is from a place of my own weakness that I join with the team at Chronic Joy today.
 Linking hands with all of you, dear sisters and brothers, as we come together to embrace the joy of our dear Shepherd.
 He is sufficient for us, no matter how deeply the weaknesses may threaten.
 He is the reason we gather to lift our prayers.
 He is the reason we take joy in offering our hearts to Him.
 He is the ONE who longs to just be with us so that we may more fully know Him and glorify Him right here.

-You can find Bettie blogging from her home in a small town in Southeast Wisconsin, at bettiegsraseasons.com.
-She is on a journey of walking forward with Jesus, in the middle of her own pain and weaknesses from multiple chronic illnesses.
-The beauty of nature is a joy that always calls to her, as well as the joy of her family and seven young grandchildren.
-She and her husband have been married for over 40 years and take great joy in their weekend coffee breaks together.
+You can find Bettie blogging from her home in the far north suburbs of Chicago at bettiegsraseasons.com.
+She is walking forward with Jesus in the middle of her pain and weakness from multiple chronic illnesses.
+The beauty of nature, as well as her family (including nine young grandchildren), are Bettie's joys.
+She and her husband have been married for over 40 years and take great delight in their weekend coffee breaks together.